Bespoke / Custom / OEM products

-The video below shows our operations from CNC milling, anodising and laser printing which is then assembled to the final unit and passed for testing and validation ensuring it will be functional in its intended environment.
+The video belows shows our operations from CNC milling, anodising and laser printing which is then assembled to the final unit and passed for testing and validation, ensuring it will be functional in its intended environment.

-CFD Simulation - it's not right to proceed with the first CAD model, if for some reason it doesn't meet the environmental specification.
-We use advanced CFD tools to run the CAD model along with it's real world materials, through a number of simulations - ensuring that it will meet the desired specification.
+CFD Simulation - if the first CAD model fails for some reason and it doesn't meet the environmental specification, we use advanced CFD tools to run the CAD model along with its real world materials, through a number of simulations - ensuring that it will meet the desired specification.
 If for any reason the design needs to be changed, it's back to the CAD stage.

 So far - so good...